rosenschmidt/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

-and this shows that there are 17568 rows of data.
+and this shows that there are the expected 17568 rows of data.

 We then removed the NA's, of which there are 2304 values.
 We call the first data frame d1, and the second d1Clean.